Violin Instruction FAQs

 Instruction takes place at my home, near Loop 1604 and Hausman, in the Arbor at Rivermist.
 Group classes are at the Igo Library or my home.
 When it makes sense, lessons take place online via Zoom.

 I would like to join the studio.
 What should I do?
 What supplies will I need ?

 If you have already read the website and this article at the SAA website, please contact me to discuss any questions you might have and to arrange lesson observations.
 All prospective students and parents are expected to observe several hours of group classes and private lessons.
 This provides a taste of my teaching style, as well as the opportunity for me to meet you and your child.

-You should purchase the revised edition Suzuki Violin Book 1 recording and begin listening immediately.
+Please purchase the revised edition Suzuki Violin Book 1 recording by Hilary Hahn and begin listening immediately.
 If you prefer to buy a CD, they are available online or at local retailers, along with the music book.
-You can purchase and download the recordings of revised book 2, revised book 3, revised book 4, and book 5.

-You should also visit the website for the Suzuki Association of the Americas.
-Consider becoming a member.
+Consider becoming a member of the Suzuki Association of the Americas.
 This website is an immense resource for you as a parent.
 There is a parent forum where you can converse with other Suzuki parents across the country.
-There are articles which will help you be a better "home teacher" to your child.
+There are articles which will help you be a better practice partner for your child.
 Here you can find out about upcoming institutes and workshops.